biggiedos/I2C-OLED-STATS/README.md

 Download the **Release** directory and run the web server on port 8085 using the following command:

-## What you need to do on your SBC (Linux)
-In the **temprature.py** file use a text editor to change the `chrome_driiver_path` to the path where chrome driver is located.
+## Known issues
+Sometimes when the windows machine is put into sleep it will not correctly contunie running the web server.
+The fixes for this are to either reboot, rerun the command to launch the web server or restart the task in task scheduler.

+I'm also aware of of the python program very rarely freezing and it will just display the last temprature.
+I'm pretty sure this is Selenium just randomly crashing as the python code is very simple.

 In the **temprature.py** file use a text editor and make the following additions for your use case
 change the `url` variable to the ip address and port you want to get teh data fromn.
-You may have to add an inbound firewall rule to allow access from your SBC.
+You will have to add an inbound firewall rule to allow access from your SBC.

-You may need to change the `SMBus` depending on what SBC you are using.